Nispeon/Nispeon/README.md

 [LaMetric - Bitpanda](https://github.com/pgrimaud/lametric-bitpanda): App to follow your Bitpanda wallets on an LaMetric connected clock

+[LaMetric - Binance](https://github.com/pgrimaud/lametric-binance): App to follow your Binance wallets on an LaMetric connected clock

 ..
 Well for now I don't have much in public, most of my stuff was either for school or just not good enough.